aFuzzyBear/astro-ui/components/XElement/README.md

 "Clicked"
 ```

-The next example is the pinnacle of all framework examples, setting up a counter.
+The next example is the pinnacle of all framework examples, setting up a **counter**.

 ```astro
 ---